haiwera-silk-cd/magento-devdocs/guides/v2.1/ui_comp_guide/components/ui-massactions.md

 The MassActions component allows performing actions with multiple selected items.
 Must be a child of the [Listing component]({{ page.baseurl }}/ui_comp_guide/components/ui-listing-grid.html).

-See the [Admin Design Pattern Library (MassActions)]({{ page.baseurl }}/pattern-library/displaying-data/datatable/datatable.html#massactions) topic for information about the UI design patterns that can be implemented using the MassActions component.
+See the [管理面板用到的设计模式和库 (MassActions)]({{ page.baseurl }}/pattern-library/displaying-data/datatable/datatable.html#massactions) topic for information about the UI design patterns that can be implemented using the MassActions component.

 #### Component Elements (classes, files)